 Wyatt is retired from the Adams County Road Department, A life long handgun hunter and long range revolver shooter Wyatt has taken deer at over 400 yards with an iron sighted handgun.
 He has been working with TDI as an adjunct instructor for 5 years.

 Amy is the right hand of her husband, Joe.
 Born in Cincinnati, raised in North College Hill, Amy followed her parents into the field of radiology when she entered UC’s X-ray program.
 She left school when she had a child, and decided she would stay home to care for their children.
 She has raised and home-schooled two children to adulthood and now continues to provide for them as needed.
 She has spent the last 20+ years helping her husband open and grow their business interests.
 The LEAST confrontational person alive before TDI, her husband often jokingly asks: “Where is the meek and mild woman I married?”
 ALL of Amy’s firearm education comes from the classes here at TDI.
 Her mother & friends have finally grown accustomed to seeing their “sweet Amy” cooking Thanksgiving dinner, gardening, walking her dogs, etc., while wearing her Glock 19 pistol.
-Amy co-hosts “Trigger Time” with Joe, assists him in teaching ccw classes, assists with the day to day operation of their businesses and cares for their homes in Fairfield and West Union, and according to Joe is the sole reason for any success he has had in life.
+Amy assists Joe with the day to day operation of their businesses as needed, and cares for their homes in Fairfield and West Union, and according to Joe is the sole reason for any success he has had in life.
 A quiet person, by nature, Amy rarely even rubs it in when she out performs Joe on the firing line.